bjesuiter/capacitor-sync-version-cli/README.md

 All notable changes to this project will be documented here.
 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+### [2.0.1] - 2020-04-24

+-   Updates for Readme & Changelog

+### [2.0.0] - 2020-04-24

+-   prohibit generating versions with prerelease part
+-   removes all code for prerelease versionCode generation for android to avoid instabilities in the version code

 ### [1.0.1] - 2020-04-22